 Plenaries (seminars) usually run from 11:00 a.m. to noon and are held at: Institute for Work & Health, 481 University Avenue, Suite 800, Toronto (Directions).
 To confirm your attendance, please RSVP to Albana Canga (email@example.com or 416-927-2027 ext.
 2160).

-If you're unable to attend a plenary in person, you can watch and listen to most plenaries via a live stream.
-For information on how to access the live stream of a plenary, please e-mail Albana Canga (firstname.lastname@example.org).
+If you're unable to attend a plenary/seminar in person, you may be able to watch and listen via a live stream.
+For information on how to access a live stream, please e-mail Albana Canga (firstname.lastname@example.org).

-To view a slidecast of a past plenary, where available, go to the Archive page for the year in which the plenary was held, or visit the IWH YouTube channel.
+To view a slidecast of a past plenary/seminar, where available, go to the Archive page for the year in which it was held, or visit the IWH YouTube channel.

 Topics and speakers are subject to change.
 Please check back for more information.

 Can an occupational health and safety (OHS) training program be improved by modifying it to address gaps in essential skills?
 In a recent study, a research team led by Dr. Ron Saunders modified a hoisting and rigging training program offered by the LIUNA Local 506 training centre.
 The changes were made to address trainees’ skills gaps in numeracy and document use that were related to the job.
 In this plenary, the team share findings regarding the effect of modifying the curriculum on trainee learning and discuss suggestions for improving training efforts within the construction sector.